softwaresaved/habeas-corpus/replication-package/README.md

 - The annotated CSM samples used for calculating Krippendorff's alpha (`IAA_*.csv`)
 - The annotated CZI sample (`ICZI_sample.csv`)

-The root directory also contains a copy of this README, and `requirements.txt` that contains the frozen dependencies that are necessary to run the notebooks.
+The root directory also contains

+- a copy of this README,
+- `requirements.txt` that contains the frozen dependencies that are necessary to run the notebooks,
+- a PDF with the annotation guidelines,
+- a Shell script that can be used to retrieve the CSM dataset.

 ## Dataset retrieval